 Custom revenue LTV Prediction

 Custom revenue involves other payment transactions that cannot be sent as ads revenue, in-app payments, or subscriptions.

-For example, it may be offline purchases or WeChat payments.
+For example, it may be offline purchases, web payments, or WeChat payments.

 For more details, see

 MyTracker tracks custom revenue through S2S API methods,